-Despite tagging with multiple words including Huarache, Huaraches and Guaraches, this Blog’s content is disappearing from Google search and being replaced and drowned out by commercial websites and photos of generic sport shoes and sandals.
+Because despite tagging with multiple words including Huarache, Huaraches, or Guaraches, and the word Huarache being written countless times, unfortunately this Blog’s content is disappearing from Google search and being replaced and drowned out by commercial websites and photos of generic sport shoes and mass produced sandals.

-Maybe the Google algorithm does not consider dated blog posts relevant as newer publications.
-Or most Google users are looking specifically to buy Huarache branded sport shoes and its hard to fault an algorithm that is doing an excellent job of identifying the most relevant websites.
+Maybe the Google algorithm does not consider old blog posts relevant as newer publications.
+Or most Google users are looking specifically to buy Huarache branded sport shoes, so its hard to fault an algorithm that is doing an excellent job of identifying the most relevant websites.

 The internet should be for learning and sharing, as much as it should be for buying.

-Besides Tumblr updates I don’t post any more since leaving Mexico, but I think there doesn’t exist anywhere in the world such a big resource regarding the unique craft of Huaraches and traditional Mexican Woven Footwear.
+Besides my Tumblr updates I don’t post much since leaving Mexico, but I think there doesn’t exist anywhere in the world such a big resource regarding the unique craft of Huaraches and traditional Mexican Woven Footwear.

 After just over 2 months my first Huarache exhibition at the MAP museum in Mexico City closed this week.